brunj7/workshop-repo/README.md

-# workshop-repo
+## workshop Repository

-2020 SNAPP/NCEAS postdoc workshop
+2020 SNAPP/NCEAS postdoc workshop at NCEAS from Feb 18-21, 2020